 The RSPB speaks out for birds and wildlife, tackling the problems that threaten our environment.
 We are the largest conservation organisation in Europe with over one million members.
 Our work is focused on the species and habitat that are in greatest danger.

-The RSPB manages a nature reserve in the Stonehenge WHS and works closely with other partners such as the National Trust and The Stonehenge WHS Coordinator on issues related to the natural environment and the chalk grassland of the Salisbury Plain.
+The RSPB manages a nature reserve in the Stonehenge WHS and works closely with other partners such as the National Trust on issues related to the natural environment and the chalk grassland of the Salisbury Plain.

 Shrewton Parish Council